qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

 In layer recycling, the cache is hit for exactly the same object.
-It is easy to achieve this in textual data as it is easily hashable, but you may need more advanced tricks to generate keys for the cache when you want to generalize this technique to any other domain.
+It is easy to achieve this in textual data as it is easily hashable, but you may need more advanced tricks to generate keys for the cache when you want to generalize this technique to diverse data types.
+For instance, hashing PyTorch tensors [does not work as you may expect](https://github.com/joblib/joblib/issues/1282).
-Quaterion comes with an intelligent key extractor that may be applied any data type, but it is also allowed to customize it with a callable passed as as an argument.
+Quaterion comes with an intelligent key extractor that may be applied to any data type, but it is also allowed to customize it with a callable passed as an argument.
 Thanks to this flexibility, we were able to run a variety of experiments in different setups, and I believe that these findings will be helpful for your future projects.